-71. Currently, the Chief Restructuring Advisor is a signatory to the GESL and GEEP bank accounts and is required to authorize any transaction over \$5,000.
-It is intended that the Receiver will take possession of the bank accounts upon its appointment.
+42. In accordance with the Administration Order, the Applicants notified their banks that a representative of the CRA was to be added as a required signatory to the GESL and GEEP bank accounts and be required to authorize any transaction over \$5,000.